rsharifnasab/my-teaching/git/README.md

 # how to use git

-1. search!
+1. Search!
-2. I search too
+2. I Search, too
-3. everybody else does search too
+3. everybody else does Search too.

 ------------------